Japan court acquits ex-TEPCO executives over Fukushima disaster

 "I cannot accept this," one woman said into a microphone, addressing the rally.

-The three men are the only people to face criminal prosecution over the worst nuclear accident since Chernobyl.

-The meltdown at the Fukushima Daiichi plant was triggered by a tsunami that washed into the facility after a 9.0-magnitude undersea earthquake on Mar 11, 2011.

-No one is officially recorded as having been killed by the Fukushima meltdown, though the tsunami that triggered it left nearly 18,500 people dead or missing.
+No one was killed in the nuclear meltdown, but the tsunami left 18,500 dead or missing.

-The men faced prosecution in relation to the deaths of more than 40 hospitalised patients who died after having to be evacuated following the nuclear disaster.
+The ex-TEPCO executives faced trial in relation to the deaths of more than 40 hospitalised patients who died after having to be evacuated following the nuclear disaster.

 Prosecutors had twice declined to proceed with the case against the executives, citing a lack of evidence and a slim chance of conviction.